roger-lau/sonatype-scan/pypi/README.md

 ##### Method 2: Upload from UI
-1. Compress this folder as a zip
+1. Compress `packages` folder as a zip
 2. In Nexus IQ Server, navigate to `Orgs & Policies`
 3. Choose the application from the left navigation menu
 4. Navigate to `Actions` dropdown list and choose `Evaluate Binary`
 5. Upload the zip file